ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/extensions/archival.markdown

 #### Archiving and Smuggler (Import/Export)

-[Smuggler](../../client-api/smuggler/what-is-smuggler), used by RavenDB to import and export data, checks documents' archival status and handles their transfer according to it.
+[Smuggler](../../client-api/smuggler/what-is-smuggler), used by RavenDB to import and export data, checks documents' archival status and can be set to skip archived docs.
-By default, archived documents **are** transferred, but their archival status can be used to apply different logic like, for example, exporting only non-archived documents, or importing archived and non-archived documents into different paths.

-To determine whether archived documents would be transferred set the boolean `IncludeArchived` property in the `DatabaseSmugglerExportOptions` instance you pass to Smuggler to `true` or `false`.
+Determine whether archived documents would be transferred or not by setting to `true` or `false` the boolean `IncludeArchived` property in the `DatabaseSmugglerExportOptions` instance you pass Smuggler.

 In the following example, the exported data **includes** archived documents.
 {CODE-BLOCK: csharp}